DSLIISC/QIA_2024/README.md

 ```

 ## For Experiments
+> [!NOTE]

-Please note that, given the inherent probabilistic nature of quantum computing, it is possible that a given experiment may not give
+> Please note that, given the inherent probabilistic nature of quantum computing, it is possible that a given experiment may not give
 identical results across individual invocations.

 To Run the SQIA Experiments, execute the following command: